 Stem Cell Transplantation for Acute Myeloid Leukemia in Adults

-NYU Langone doctors perform a stem cell transplant, also known as a bone marrow transplant, to treat people who are at a high risk for a relapse, or return, of acute myeloid leukemia (AML).
+Doctors at the Blood and Marrow Transplant Program, part of NYU Langone’s Perlmutter Cancer Center, perform a stem cell transplant, also known as a bone marrow transplant.
+Bone marrow transplants, which are performed at the Rita J. and Stanley H. Kaplan Blood and Marrow Transplant and Cell Therapy Center, are a treatment option for people who are at a high risk for a relapse, or return, of acute myeloid leukemia (AML).

 Your doctor determines your risk of relapse when he or she identifies the type of leukemia through laboratory tests.
 The risk is based on whether the cancer cells have certain genetic mutations, if you’ve had a blood cancer before, and whether you’ve had chemotherapy for other cancers.

-At NYU Langone’s Rita J. and Stanley H. Kaplan Stem Cell and Bone Marrow Transplant Center, stem cell transplantation occurs during the consolidation phase of chemotherapy for AML.
+At NYU Langone, stem cell transplantation occurs during the consolidation phase of chemotherapy for AML.
 During consolidation, your doctor delivers high-dose chemotherapy through a vein with intravenous (IV) infusion for several days.
 This helps destroy the cancer cells, but it also kills healthy immature blood cells called stem cells.

 In stem cell transplantation, the cancerous cells and stem cells are replaced with healthy stem cells provided by a donor.
 This is called an allogeneic transplant.

 Some people at high risk for relapse may receive an allogeneic stem cell transplant instead of consolidation treatment.
 Doctors may also recommend stem cell transplantation for people who relapse after finishing consolidation.